School Culture – What Does It Really Mean?

 ‘culture’ - the arts and other manifestations of human intellectual achievement regarding collectivity.

 According to that dictionary definition, a school’s culture can be described as a group of humans working together to achieve or complete some task.
-Based on this definition, I am unable to ascertain if another person truly has a similar collective school goal.
-In a word, does each faculty member have the same individual culture in their classrooms – and the sum of the parts form a cumulative view of school culture?
+However, based on this definition, I am unable to ascertain if another person/colleague truly has a similar collective school goal as me.
+In a word, does each faculty member have the same individual culture in their classrooms – and the sum of these individual parts form a cumulative view of school culture?

-A more pragmatic definition of culture is required.
-More precisely, in which one’s educational beliefs are easily determined in relation to a specific activity or belief.
-If all campus stakeholders react similarly, a school culture is more accurately identified.
+I believe a more pragmatic definition of culture is required.
+More precisely, a viable definition of the term in which one’s educational beliefs are easily determined in relation to a specific activity or belief.
+Thus, if all campus stakeholders react similarly, a school culture is more accurately identified.

 A Viable Definition of Culture